johandersson/pyDGTGTD/README.md

 # wxGTD - Python 3 Desktop GTD Application

-A GTD (Getting Things Done) task management application for desktop with data sync support for DGT GTD Android app.
+A GTD® (Getting Things Done®) task management application for desktop with data sync support for DGT GTD Android app.

 ## About

-wxGTD is a desktop application for managing tasks following the GTD methodology.
+wxGTD is a desktop application for managing tasks following the GTD® methodology.
 This Python 3 version includes:
 - Full wxPython 4.x compatibility
 - JSON import/export for syncing with DGT GTD Android app
 - SQLite database with SQLAlchemy ORM